LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 	</copy>
 	```

-## Task 4: Configure OCI Instance Principal Authentication and OCI OKE Workload Identity Authentication
+## Task 4: Configure OKE Workload Identity authentication

 1. In VS Code, open `bootstrap-oraclecloud.properties`.
-The application is configured to use `OCI OKE Workload Identity Authentication` when it is running on an OCI Compute Instance.
+The application is configured to use `OKE Workload Identity` authentication when it is running in an OKE cluster.

 	_oci/src/main/resources/bootstrap-oraclecloud.properties_